shivannis/xandr-docs-public/xandr-docs/articles/customer-support/xcs-reporting-outages.md

 ## Step 2: Select a category

-For **Category**, select "Product Support".
+For **Category**, select **Product Support**.

 > [!WARNING]
 > Product Support is the only category with the severity option for an outage.

 ## Step 3: Select an issue

-Select an issue from the What Can We Help With drop down menu.
+Select an issue from the **What Can We Help With** drop down menu.

 ## Step 4: Select a severity

-Select "This is an outage, wake everyone up!".
+Select **This is an outage, wake everyone up!**.
 This option will page the on-call support team to respond to your request immediately.
 Ensure that your request requires immediate attention.

 ## Step 5: Add a subject and a description